Skip to main content

 2

-Powder dust over the lace + pull a few baby hairs forward.
-Will not solve everything, but kills the worst offenders.
+Powder dust the lace + pull a few baby hairs forward.
+Won't fix everything, but kills the worst.

 10

-Tint the underside of the lace, dust with powder, lay edges with a satin scarf for five minutes.
+Tint the lace underside, dust with powder, lay edges with a scarf for five minutes.

 30

-Pluck the front hairline on a mannequin, tint the lace, scrape down density at the front with a razor pick, then install.
+Pluck the hairline on a mannequin, tint the lace, scrape down density with a razor pick, then install.

 60

 All of the above plus a co-wash with cool water and a leave-in.
-The wig will look like a different unit.
-People have asked us if we sent them a new one — same wig, just unwrapped properly.
+The wig will look different.
+People have asked me if the brand sent me a different wig — same wig, just unwrapped properly.

 FAQ

 Almost certainly not.
-Wig price covers material, density, and lace quality, not the install.
-A $400 lace front installed without tinting or plucking looks worse than a $200 lace front that has been prepped properly.
-The first install is on you, not the brand.
+Price covers material, density, and lace quality.
+It doesn't cover install.
+A $400 wig with no tint and no pluck looks worse than a $200 wig that's been prepped right.
+The first install is on you.

-Should I send the wig to a stylist to "customize" it?
+Should I send the wig to a stylist?

-If you have never plucked a wig before and you want zero risk, yes — many stylists offer a one-time customization service for fifty to a hundred dollars.
-After watching them once, you can do it yourself for the next wig.
+If you've never plucked a wig before and you want zero risk, yes.
+Plenty of stylists offer one-time customization for $50–$100.
+Watch how they do it; do it yourself next time.

-Match the inside of your wrist or the lighter skin around your jaw, not the most tanned spot on your face.
-Lace sits flat against your forehead — a sun-baked tone will read too warm.
+Match the inside of your wrist or the lighter skin near your jaw — not the most tanned part of your face.
+The lace sits flat against your forehead, and a sun-baked tone will read too warm.

-Plucking and tinting are usually disqualifying for returns.
-If you are within the return window and unsure about the wig, test the install raw first.
+Plucking and tinting almost always do.
+If you're inside the return window and unsure about the wig, test the install raw first.
 Decide to keep, then customize.

-Why does my lace look fine indoors but fake in sunlight?
+Why does my lace look fine inside and fake in sunlight?

-For most wearers — yes, if you part the wig or pull your hair back.
-HD lace is thinner, more transparent, and forgives a sloppier tint.
-If you always wear your wig with bangs or full coverage in front, standard lace is fine.
+For most people who part their wig — yes.
+HD lace is thinner and more sheer, so it melts into the skin and forgives a sloppier tint.
+If you always wear bangs or full coverage in front, standard lace is fine.

-Looking for a wig that already does most of the work?
+Want a wig that does most of this work for you?

-Every SoftWig human hair lace front ships pre-plucked, with HD lace at the front and a soft, undyed natural color base that takes tinting beautifully.
+Every SoftWig lace front ships pre-plucked, with HD lace at the front and a natural undyed base that takes tinting beautifully.

 Shop Pre-Plucked Lace Front Wigs Read the Install Guide